MusicPlayerDaemon/MPD/doc/user.rst

     gdb --args mpd --stdout --no-daemon --verbose
     run

-As soon as you have reproduced the crash, type "bt" on the gdb command prompt.
+As soon as you have reproduced the crash, type ":command:`bt`" on the gdb command prompt.
 Copy the output to your bug report.